 Monday: By Appointment Tuesday: 9:00am to 5:00pm Wednesday: 9:00am to 5:00pm Thursday: 9:00am to 5:00pm Friday: 9:00am to 5:00pm Saturday: 9:00am to 1:00pm Sunday: By Appointment

-This rental at The Breakers is within the boundaries of Omaha Public Schools (Unified School District).
+Students who live in this rental at The Breakers attend the following Omaha Public Schools (Unified School District) public schools: